Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Discussion

-Application to fermions is straightforward but worth mentioning.
-Since Hamiltonian terms always have fermion parity even, Lieb-Robinson bounds hold without any change.
-Given the block decomposition based on the Lieb-Robinson bound, we should implement each small blocks in $\polylog(Tn/\epsilon)$ gates.
-The Jordan-Wigner transformation, a representation of Clifford algebra, is a first method one may consider:
+Given the block decomposition based on the Lieb-Robinson bound, we should implement each small block using $\polylog(Tn/\epsilon)$ 2-qubit gates.
+The Jordan-Wigner transformation, a representation of Majorana operators in terms of the Clifford algebra, is a first method one may consider: